ericgj/ing/README.md

 (Assuming you define a task `Some::Task#run`, in `/path/to/some/task.rb`.)

 You can -r as many libaries/files as you like.
 Of course, that gets pretty long-winded.

 By default, it requires a file `./ing.rb` if it exists (the equivalent of Rakefile or Thorfile).
-In which case, assuming your task class is defined or loaded there, the line can be simply
+In which case, assuming your task class is defined or loaded from there, the command can be simply

     ing some:task run --verbose

+### Built-in subcommands

-Ing has some built in subcommands.
+Ing has some built-in subcommands.
 These are still being implemented, but you can see what they are so far with `ing list`.

 The most significant subcommand is `generate` or `g`, which